buildasaurs/XcodeServerSDK/README.md

 First brought to you in [Buildasaur](https://github.com/czechboy0/Buildasaur), now in an independent project.
 This is an unofficial, community-maintained project and is not associated with Apple.

-# Xcode Server Versions
-The latest version supporting the old, undocumented Xcode 6 version of the Xcode Server API is [0.0.4](https://github.com/czechboy0/XcodeServerSDK/tree/0.0.4).
-All newer versions *only* support the new, first publicly documented Xcode 7 version of the API. **Xcode 7 API support is still work in progress.**

-# Swift Versions
-The latest Swift 1.2 compatible version is [0.0.4](https://github.com/czechboy0/XcodeServerSDK/tree/0.0.4), so put this exact version in your Podfile if you're targetting Swift 1.2.
-All newer releases will be targetting Swift 2, because we're all just so forward-thinking.

-When it comes to branches, [`master`](https://github.com/czechboy0/XcodeServerSDK/tree/master) will still host the latest stable Xcode's version (Xcode 6.3.2 with Swift 1.2), until this fall when Swift 2 will come out of beta with Xcode 7.
-Until then, please send pull requests and contribute to the [`swift-2`](https://github.com/czechboy0/XcodeServerSDK/tree/swift-2) branch.

 # Sources
 The easiest way to integrate `XcodeServerSDK` into your project is with Cocoapods.
 Add this to your Podfile and run `pod install`.